 -

-Once you have registered for your classes you will be able to see the locations on your schedule.
-Typically, your first-year classes will be on main campus while your upper-level classes in your final years will be at other various locations.
+Once you have registered for your classes you will be able to see the building locations on your schedule.
+Typically, core curriculum courses will be on main campus while your upper-level classes in your final years will be at other various locations spread between main campus and west campus.
 You can find all building locations on the Aggie Map.

 -

-You will meet with an Economics advisor on Day 2 of your New Student Conference.
-After class begins you may then schedule additional individual appointments with an advisor.
+You will meet with an Economics Advisor on Day 2 of your New Student Conference.
 Please do not schedule an appointment prior to your NSC.
+During that time advisors are busy prepping to work with you during Day 2 of your NSC, meeting with current students and finishing graduation clearance.

 -